 The terms of the Enforceable Undertaking include a number of conditions.

 For example, the company agrees to:

 - and organising an independent audit to find out if other workers have been ripped off.

 Additionally, it will make a contrition payment of $2,000 to the Commonwealth Government’s Consolidated Revenue Fund.

 Agreements send wrong message

 “But as we know, most cases of wage theft are deliberate actions by bosses to steal money from their workers.”

-“The Fair Work Ombudsman simply does not have the man power or the resources to tackle this scourge which is happening in some industries in epidemic proportions.”
+“Fair Work doesn’t have the man power or the resources to tackle this scourge which is happening in some industries in epidemic proportions.”

 Ombudsman defends Enforceable Undertakings

-Fair Work Ombudsman Sandra Parker defended the use of a Court-Enforceable Undertaking, arguing that it was appropriate in this circumstance because the company had committed to back-paying staff.
+She says it’s appropriate in this circumstance because the company had committed to back-paying staff.